MBABHISHEK/jss-stu-dbms-lab-exam/README.md

 3. Produce a listing: Cname, #ofOrders, Avg\_Order\_Amt, where the middle column is the total number of orders by the customer and the last column is the average order amount for that customer.
 (Use aggregate functions)
 4. Delete all orders for customer named "Kumar".
 5. Find the item with the maximum unit price.
-6. A trigger that prevents warehouse details from being deleted if any item has to be shipped from that warehouse.
+6. A tigger that updates order_amount based on quantity and unit price of order\_item .
-7. Create a view to display orderID and shipment date of all orders shipped from a warehouse 2.
+7. Create a view to display orderID and shipment date of all orders shipped from a warehouse 5.
-8. A view that shows the warehouse name from where the kumar’s order is been shipped.
-9. A tigger that updates order\_amount based on quantity and unit price of order\_item .

 ## Enrollment Database
 4.Write ER diagram and schema diagram.
 The primary keys are underlined and the data types are specified.